dpinkus87/NestEase/README.md

 ## Questions
 If you have any questions about the project you can contact us via email or GitHub with the information below.
->Email: alex' email, asapharris88@gmail.com, Dylan's email
+>Email: alex' email, asapharris88@gmail.com, dylanpinkus@gmail.com
 >GitHub : [AlexanderBarlow, asapharris, dpinkus87](https://github.com/AlexanderBarlow, https://github.com/asapharris, https://github.com/dpinkus87)